US IPO Week Ahead: No IPOs in the shortened holiday week

 While no companies are scheduled to go public in the week ahead, several companies could join the IPO calendar.

-Potential Launces include health clinc chain One Medical (ONEM), DTC matress unicorn Casper (CSPR), and LBO’d contract researcher PPD (PPD), which could potentially raise up to $1 billion.
+Potential Launches include health clinic chain One Medical (ONEM), DTC mattress unicorn Casper (CSPR), and LBO’d contract researcher PPD (PPD), which could potentially raise up to $1 billion.

 Street research is expected for Molecular Data (MKD) on Wednesday, January 22.

-Lock-up periods will be expiring for seven companies.
-On Tuesday, January 21: Castle Biosciences (CSTL), Health Catalyst (HCAT), Livongo (LVGO), ProSight Global (PROS), Sunnova (NOVA), Vista Oil & Gas (VIST), and Wanda Sports (WSG).
+Lock-up periods will be expiring for seven companies on Tuesday, January 21: Castle Biosciences (CSTL), Health Catalyst (HCAT), Livongo (LVGO), ProSight Global (PROS), and Sunnova (NOVA).
+On Wednesday, January 22: Vista Oil & Gas (VIST).
+On Thursday, January 23: Wanda Sports (WSG).

 IPO Market Snapshot